blockchain-elite/ULCDocumentsWebApp/README.md

 * Have [Metamask](https://metamask.io) installed and configured on your browser (make sure you are connected to the Ropsten network), or use Dapp compatible browser like [Mist](https://github.com/ethereum/mist).
 * Be the owner of a Kernel.

-Smart Contracts are not open source yet.
-A link to a form to get a free Kernel on Ropsten will be available soon if you want to participate in the Beta.
+**Smart Contracts are not open source yet.** To be able to participate in the beta, **please fill [this form](https://www.blockchain-elite.fr/labs/ulcdocuments-beta-register/)** in order to get a free Kernel.

 # Usage